 backtrack (bool, default True) – Controls whether the tracker has the capability to “backtrack” to avoid row-to-row shading.
 False denotes no backtrack capability.
 True denotes backtrack capability.

 gcr (float, default 2.0/7.0) – A value denoting the ground coverage ratio of a tracker system which utilizes backtracking; i.e. the ratio between the PV array surface area to total ground area.
 A tracker system with modules 2 meters wide, centered on the tracking axis, with 6 meters between the tracking axes has a gcr of 2/6=0.333.
 If gcr is not provided, a gcr of 2/7 is default. gcr must be <=1.

 cross_axis_tilt (float, default 0.0) – The angle, relative to horizontal, of the line formed by the intersection between the slope containing the tracker axes and a plane perpendicular to the tracker axes.
 Cross-axis tilt should be specified using a right-handed convention.
 For example, trackers with axis azimuth of 180 degrees (heading south) will have a negative cross-axis tilt if the tracker axes plane slopes down to the east and positive cross-axis tilt if the tracker axes plane slopes down to the west.
 Use

 dict or DataFrame with the following columns –

-tracker_theta: The rotation angle of the tracker. tracker_theta = 0 is horizontal, and positive rotation angles are clockwise. [degrees]
+tracker_theta: The rotation angle of the tracker is a right-handed rotation defined by axis_azimuth. tracker_theta = 0 is horizontal. [degrees]

 aoi: The angle-of-incidence of direct irradiance onto the rotated panel surface. [degrees]